Installation#

 • Password: Nethesis,1234

-For security reasons, the admin password must be changed immediately if it is still at the default value.
+For security reasons, change the admin password immediately if it is still set to the default value.

-Ensure the node Fully Qualified Domain Name (FQDN) is correct, and respects the DNS requirements.
+Ensure the node’s Fully Qualified Domain Name (FQDN) is correct and meets the DNS requirements.

-Even if running on a single node, the system will setup a Virtual Private Network (VPN) for the cluster.
-With the VPN in place, you will be able to add more nodes in the future.
-The proposed default values should be good for most environments, anyway make sure VPN network (CIDR) does not conflict with your existing network environment, because it cannot be changed once it has been set.
+Even if running on a single node, the system will set up a Virtual Private Network (VPN) for the cluster.
+This VPN setup will allow you to add more nodes in the future.
+The proposed default values should be suitable for most environments, as it theoretically accommodates up to 254 cluster nodes.
+However, ensure that the VPN network (CIDR) does not conflict with your existing network environment, as it cannot be changed once set.

-Finally, click on Create cluster button.
+Finally, click the Create cluster button.
 Your NS8 is now ready.

-A new cluster has assigned the default name NethServer 8.
+By default, the new cluster is named NethServer 8.
 If you wish to change it:

-• enter a name inside the Cluster label field
+• Enter a new name in the Cluster label field.

 Uninstall#